 “I just saw a new patient with acromegaly,” he said.
 “I suspected he had it the minute he walked into my office.
 I just kept thinking about our experience with your case.
 His hands his knees,” he said.
 “He is now being seen by specialists,” he added, and then asked me if I would mind talking with this patient.
 Of course, I was thrilled and jumped at the opportunity.

 As I was relaying the story to Dr. Blevins, we kept thinking about the reasons we started PWN.
 Experiences like this one are really at the center of our mission.
-It clearly shows that communication and awareness can have a direct, powerful impact and can prevent needles suffering and disease progression.
+It clearly shows that communication and awareness can have a direct, powerful impact and prevent needless suffering and disease progression.
 This is a clear example of how awareness results in a positive outcome.
-That’s why it is so important for all of us taking part in this effort: patients, doctors, families, industry professionals, researches, communicators, etc., to get involved, help and collaborate.
+That’s why it is so crucial for all of us taking part in this effort: patients, doctors, families, industry professionals, researches, communicators, etc., to get involved, help, and collaborate.

 I recently asked him if he might be interested in writing an article for publication in Pituitary World News.
 I was intrigued about his experiences as a GP/Family Practice physician in a small tourist, ski destination town where perhaps you see more broken bones and runny noses than anything else.
-I also wanted to learn if after his experience with my case his approaches to patients had changed in any way.
-He agreed to do it and I was thrilled he had accepted.
+I also wanted to learn if, after his experience with my case his approaches to patients had changed.
+He agreed to do it, and I was thrilled he had accepted.

-Because he is a very good physician and a great person, his input will be invaluable to other front line doctors, of that I have no doubt.
+Because he is an outstanding physician and a great person, his input will be invaluable to other front line doctors, of that I have no doubt.
 So, stay tuned folks!
-We are looking forward to publishing his article in the very near future.
+We are looking forward to publishing his article very soon.

 © 2015 – 2020, Pituitary World News.
 All rights reserved.